webarkit/webarkit-testing/README.md

 ## Features to add

-- [ ] Tracking inside a WebWorker to improve performances
+- [x] Tracking inside a WebWorker to improve performances
-- [ ] Refactor the example and avoid Grayscale class to be used directly in WebARKitController
+- [x] Refactor the example and avoid Grayscale class to be used directly in WebARKitController
+- [ ] Fix jittering in detection phase.

 ## Building